The world’s leading sports organizations have spent decades and millions of dollars to discover the formula to build great athletes.

 When athletes skip critical steps in building this athletic foundation, they are at a much higher risk for injury and burnout.
 We’ve seen it in our centers across the country and we’ve seen it in Olympic development systems around the world.
 Olympic Committees have contracted with us to help solve the problem of injury due in large part to overspecialization.

 • In a Loyola University study of 1200 youth athletes, researchers found that early specialization was one of the strongest predictors of injury.
 Athletes who specialized were 70-93% more likely to be injured compared to multi-sport athletes.

 Without a well rounded athletic base, missed pieces act like cracks in the foundation.
 They might not be a problem now, but they can lead to future problems down the line.
 Small cracks have a tendency to grow over time and under pressure.

 The trouble is building the foundation early isn’t always sexy.
 And it is really hard for parents and young athletes to find the time.

 Your Long Term Athlete Development System

 The Long Term Athletic Development model has been developed over several decades.
 It’s been adopted by many successful elite organizations.
-The best know expert might be Dr. Istvan Balyi, a coach and sports scientist.
+The best-known expert might be Dr. Istvan Balyi, a coach and sports scientist.
 He helped implement this model in professional tennis, with USA Hockey, in the UK to prepare for the 2012 London Olympics and through Sport Canada.

 The concept is simple.
-There should be a long term view of developing an athlete with the highest chance of success at the elite level.
+There should be a long-term view of developing an athlete with the highest chance of success at the elite level.
 To do this we need to have some outline of what they should be doing from the youngest ages all the way through their pro and Olympic career.